Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

 ## Network Setup (IPv4)

-The network setup for the parrot is no different than was is needed for any other ASL node.
+The network setup for the parrot is no different than what is needed for any other ASL node.
 There are other detailed sources of information about ASL network configuration so I won't repeat everything here.
 Bottom line: